 It is pretty clear why Zoom is one of the leaders in their field.
 You are going to love the Zoom H4n Recorder.
 You’ll be able to record high-quality audio at any location with professional level quality!
-Zoom handy recorders have definitely set the standard if we are talking about portable recording devices, but now, Zoom is proving its leadership one more time with the help of the H4n Pro recorder.
+The Zoom range of recording devices has definitely set the standard if we are talking about portable devices, but now, Zoom is proving its leadership one more time with the help of the H4n Pro recorder.

 The XY microphones, natural-sound preamps and ultra-low noise can let you record anything with an exceptional dose of reality.
 With its ergonomically shaped rubber body and lockable XLR inputs / TRS connectors, the H4n Pro is excellent for recording audio on a movie set, church services, podcasts or concerts.
 It has four recording modes and you can switch from stereo to 4-channel mode and then have the ability to record extra realistic ambient sound in real-time, including its additional recording and dubbing capabilities.

 Extra studio effects turn this recorder into a very serious versatile handheld multi-channel recorder.
 Pick from a family of effects such as a compressor, limiter, reverb, delay, modulation, a low-cut filter etc. This awesome compact recording studio also comes with Cubase LE8 + Wavelab LE8 software designed for both Win and Mac computers.
 These features make it an excellent device for songwriters on the go.
 It is also great capturing sound from individual instruments, such as guitar, piano or even for a band practice.